Livanjoel/obsidian/git version-control/Usefull.md

 **syntax**
 git tag identificator "description"
 ```
-git tag v2.3232a "fixed some errors in the syntax"
+git tag -a v2.3232a "fixed some errors in the syntax"
 ```
 ==Desc==
 Here post the versions of the code and create a download source